Flush toilet: Mechanical flush from a cistern

 The water may be discharged through a "toilet flapper valve" (not to be confused with a type of check valve), or through a siphon.
-A float usually commands the refilling device.
+A float usually controls the refilling device.

 Mechanical flush from a high-pressure water supply

 Toilets without cisterns are often flushed through a simple flush valve or "Flushometer" connected directly to the water supply.
 These are designed to rapidly discharge a limited volume of water when the lever or button is pressed then released.